lonyelon/scripts/installation/README.md

-# Lonyelon's package installation scripts
+# Lonyelon's Arch installation scripts

-The scripts here help you install various utilities.
-Arch Linux is required.
+This directory is intended to contain the day2 installation script for ArchLinux.